marhop/literate-binary/examples/minimal.zip.md

 16. The external file attributes.
 These are host-system dependent file attributes.
-The host system is determined by field 2, which says Unix, so 0x81a4 encodes Unix permissions that read as 100644 in octal notation.
+The host system is determined by field 2, which says Unix, so 0x81a4 encodes Unix permissions that read as 100644 in octal notation, meaning "a regular file with permissions rw-r--r--".
+The two lower bytes are not used in this case. [[APPNOTE] section 4.4.15 and [this post][unix-attributes]]
-    [[APPNOTE] section 4.4.15]

         0000 a481